mozaik-association/mozaik/docs/Structure_module.md

 # Sructure

 The structure module allows you to create the organic structure of your country and  your political party.
 This module is a module that is configured only once, at the beginning of the use of Mozaik.
-Once the structure of yout organisation is configured it is not necessary to touch it anymore, except in case of change of the ornasiation's structure.
-The informations configured in this module can then be reused in other module.
+Once the structure of your organisation is configured it is not necessary to touch it anymore, except in case of change of the ornasiation's structure.
+The informations configured will be usefull in other modules (contacts, mandats...)

+The structure module is divided into 3 categories:

+- The country structure
+- Internal structure
+- External structure
+All three categories work in the same way

+This module allows you to get acces to :

+- The instancies
+- The assembles
+- The electoral districts
+- The legislatures

+## The instancies

 ## State level

 You can create all the instances related to your state.
 You can name the instances created and give them a power.
 For each instance created you can give the parent instance of this instance.
-For example, the federal instance will be the parent instance of the regional instance.
+For example, the East flanders province is the parent sinstance of the commune of Ghent.
-Each instance can be re-elected at meetings.
-For example, the national instance will have a House of Representatives - a Federal Government - a Senate.

 ![screenshot 14](img/screen14.png)

 ## Interne level

 The internal structure works in the same way as the state structure.
 The internal structure is composed of instances with levels of power.
-Each instance has several assemblies according to their level of power
+Each instance has several assemblies according to their level of power.